Do you need a Snorkel Vest?

 It doesn't matter how good a swimmer you are, wearing a snorkeling vest will give you peace of mind and helps make you feel more comfortable in the water.
 It also extends the time you can spend in snorkeling in the water without getting tired.

 How do Snorkel Vests work?

 With just a little practice, snorkel vests will help control your buoyancy in the water.

 In some swimming locations, snorkel vests are required by law for safety reasons.
 Many snorkeling tour boat operators insist on their guests wearing one.
 Bringing one that you're already familiar and comfortable with has its advantages.
-These vests are far more comfortable and less bulky than many of the ones available for rent on tours (and sometimes, less smelly too).
+The vests mentioned here are more comfortable and far less bulky than many of the ones available for rent on tours (and sometimes, less smelly too).